insightsengineering/cardx/tests/testthat/_snaps/ard_categorical.survey.design.md

       ard_categorical(svy_titanic, variables = c(Class, Age), by = Survived,
       denominator = "row")
     Condition
-      Error in `ard_categorical()`:
+      Error in `FUN()`:
       !
-Column "Class" is a factor with NA levels, which are not allowed.
+Column "Class" is all missing and cannot be tabulated. i Only columns of class <logical> and <factor> can be tabulated when all values are missing.

 ---